pkraison/pkraison/README.md

 I’m a **doctoral researcher** exploring cutting-edge **AI and robotic perception**, focused on creating intelligent systems that perceive and navigate the world in all its complexity.
 My work bridges **radar perception, embodied AI, and 3D computer vision and probabilistic machine learning**, with applications in autonomous navigation and heavy machinery automation.

-🌟 Inspired by *Iron Man*, I thrive on solving challenges where **chaos meets clarity** to uncover manifold possibilities.

 - 🔭 **Current Focus**:
   - Working with automotive imaging radar for robust state estimation using low level raw data.